AGdivya/JavaPractice/README.md

 15. git rm <file>   Remove file from working directory as well as staged
 16. git reset <file> Remove only from staged
 17. git reset  Remove all files from staged in one go
+18. git rebase -i You want to clean up your commit history before pushing your changes to the remote repository by combining, reordering, or editing your commits interactively